Pawventures

 Flying in Summer

 • Avoid cargo travel in summer months.
 Many airlines embargo cargo pet transport when temperatures exceed 85 degrees at any point in the journey.
+Our flying dog in cargo guide covers temperature embargo policies by airline.

 • Choose morning flights when temperatures are lowest.